Hyunjung Kim, Violin

 ...
 Read More

-As an accomplished chamber artist, Ms. Choi was invited as a staff pianist in the Boston University Tanglewood Institute in 2017 and will continue in 2018.
+An accomplished chamber artist, Hokyong Choi’s chamber group, Soloists of New England, was invited to perform at the 2018 Green Mountain Chamber Music Festival.
 She was also invited to perform at the Wellesley Free Library in 2017 and her solo and chamber performances have been filmed by Wellesley Media Corporation, a Wellesley, Massachusetts cable station.
 For the past two years Ms. Choi has been invited to serve as a staff pianist at the Boston University Tanglewood Institute, where she has worked closely with many young musicians.